somatherapies

 Richard Klein

-Richard completed a four year course of studies in Hakomi , a body centered form of Psychotherapy with Hakomi founder Ron Kurtz and master teacher Jon Eisman in 2001.
+Richard completed a four year course of studies in the Hakomi Method, a body-centred form of Psychotherapy in 2001.
+He studied with Hakomi founder Ron Kurtz and master teacher Jon Eisman.
 He specializes in Body Centered Psychotherapy and Couples Therapy.
-In addition, he completed the mindfulness based stress reduction training ( MBSRT ) with Jon Kabat Zinn in 2008.
+In addition, he completed the mindfulness based stress reduction training ( MBSR ) with Jon Kabat-Zinn in 2008.

-In 2017 Richard has completed a two year training program in Relational Somatic Therapy, a body-based form of trauma resolution. .
+Richard completed a two year training program in Relational Somatic Therapy with Judith Mariah Moser in 2017.
 He is presently registered as a therapeutic counsellor with the Association of Cooperative Counselling Therapists of Canada ( ACCT).

-Richard is the father of five adult children and has six grandchildren.
+Richard is the father of five adult children and currently has nine grandchildren.

-My goal is to create an atmosphere of warmth, safety and respect that supports people to courageously tell their story, face what are often difficult emotions, and learn new ways of showing up in their lives so that relationships can be repaired and trauma can be transformed.
-As a result people are able to consciously move towards the changes they wish to make in their lives.
-I believe that as we learn to give voice to our experience within the context of a safe, caring, and validating environment, we are able to let go of limiting scripts from the past and access our own authentic truth.
-As a result move beyond the pain and numbness towards growth, healing and wholeness.
+As a counselling therapist I am engaged in helping clients build new capacities.
+Creating an atmosphere of warmth, safety and respect that supports people to share their experience, face past emotions, and learn new ways to show up in their lives so that relationships can be enriched and limitations overcome.
+As this happens people step toward the change they wish to see in their lives.
+When we are able to give voice to our experience, our hopes and fears, within the context of a safe and nourishing therapeutic relationship, we let go of limiting beliefs from the past and can access a newfound authenticity.
+We move from numbness, compartmentalization and difficulty, toward growth, healing and wholeness.

 Yogita Bouchard, Somathearpy Counselling, Nelson BC.